St James' Church, Islington: History

 On 14 December 2018 the church was used to film a short sequel to Four Weddings and a Funeral for Comic Relief which was aired on BBC Television in the UK on Red Nose Day, Friday 15 March 2019.
 The piece featured, amongst others, Rowan Atkinson, Hugh Grant, Lily James and Kristin Scott-Thomas.

 On 16 December 2018 the church was visited by a 'mystery worshipper' from the Ship of Fools website who gave the church a broadly positive write-up, rating the sermon 8/10 and the likelihood of a making a return visit 7/10.

+In early 2023 a major refurbishment and enhancement of the church's organ was completed by Paul Mortier of MPOS.
+The organ was originally installed in 1885 by Gray and Davison.

 Present day

 Today the Islington Proms organisation holds an annual series of mainly classical concerts exclusively at St James' Church, Islington.

 On Mondays the church provides a soup and sandwich lunch for members of the street community in its church hall.

 The church is in the Islington deanery in the archdeaconery of Hackney in the Stepney area of the Diocese of London.

 The congregation of St James' Church, Islington is extremely diverse, reflecting the community in which it is based.
 A part of the Church of England, the style of worship is 'modern catholic', with a balance of familiar and more contemporary hymns.